What is Bluetooth?

 The main differences are:

-• NFC does not require “pairing” which means you connect two Bluetooth devices plus data transfer starts quickly
+• NFC does not require “pairing,” which means you connect two Bluetooth devices, plus data transfer starts quickly

 • NFC works at shorter distances (typically less than 10cm)

-• NFC can be used to make mobile payments and Bluetooth cannot
+• NFC can be used to make mobile payments, and Bluetooth cannot

 What are the common Bluetooth issues?

-Despite claims of a 200-foot Bluetooth range, in practice, it’s usually much less than that.
-Walls, surfaces and electrical interference can limit it.
-If you have trouble connecting devices, first make sure both devices are Bluetooth enabled and are within proximity to each other.
+Walls, surfaces, and electrical interference can limit it.
+If you have trouble connecting devices, first make sure both devices are Bluetooth enabled and are close to each other.

-The next common problem is that the devices are not found or recognized.
-Most of the time, this is solved by simply restarting the device or turning its Bluetooth function on and off.
+This is usually solved by simply restarting the device or turning its Bluetooth function on and off.
 It sounds too easy, but it’s usually the most effective solution.

 How is Bluetooth evolving?

 Bluetooth has often been quite complex to use.
-Like all wireless technology, it is another low battery for mobile devices; they can often be out of range, making communication irregular or impossible and also getting two Bluetooth devices to talk to each other isn’t always as easy as it should be.
+Like all wireless technology, it is another low battery for mobile devices; they can often be out of range, making communication irregular or impossible.

 Recognizing the need to connect more and more devices faster and more securely, Bluetooth developers regularly introduce improved versions.